Mask Defog Options: Science, Safety, and Stream2Sea

 What About Cost?
 The Myth of the "Cheaper" Option

-That’s a difference of about four cents.
+That is a difference of about four cents.
 Now compare that to the cost of diving:

-The cost difference between defog options is trivial in the context of your dive day.
+The cost difference between defog options is trivial in the context of a dive day.
 Stream2Sea offers better performance, avoids unnecessary chemicals, and supports both freshwater and marine environmental safety.
+Baby shampoo has a long tradition in diving, and many instructors and dive shops still use it.
+Better options are available now, and switching does not require a significant investment.

 Head-to-Head Summary